What is this statement about?

 The information we collect will vary depending on the reason for our interaction with you but may include your name, postal address, phone number, email address, date of birth, next of kin, medical history, bank details, your IP address (the location of your computer on the internet), pages accessed on our website, information about your interests and hobbies and any other information that is reasonably necessary.

 What is the legal basis for using your information?

-Legitimate interest means we can process your personal information if we have a genuine and legitimate reason to do so, and we are not harming your rights and interests.
+Legitimate Interest means that we can process your personal information if we have a genuine and legitimate reason to do so and we are not harming your rights and interests.